 This presentation was presented by Jan de Meer.
-Use if ETSI TVRA methology was shown in context of ARTEM project.
+Use if ETSI TVRA methodology was shown in context of ARTEM project.
 Jan pointed out that TTCN-3 has some room for improvement in area of security testing, in particular in area of ensuring correctness and sufficiency.
 A stalled try to found an ISG in ETSI was discussed and help requested to get it further.
 In terms of short term cooperation Jan was willing to provide comments on the performance terminology from a perspective of common criteria.
 MTS encouraged Jan to make more concrete proposals for how TTCN-3 could be improved.
 Jan promised to contribute to TTCN-3.

 Session 6: Upcoming STFs